 BEREC, together with the RSPG, could also offer new insights into other key policy areas such as how spectrum is valued by Member States.
 As part of the 2011 RSPG Work Programme, both bodies are combining their respective expertise to estimate which criteria has been used to assess economic and social value of spectrum, both currently and in the past.
 This report will apply not only to spectrum being released as part of the digital awards but also to other bands where best practice can be shared (e.g. 2.6 GHz).
-Elements, which will be addresses, include methods of award, authorisation processes, coverage obligations and impacts of infrastructure sharing.
+Elements, which will be addressed, include methods of award, authorisation processes, coverage obligations and impacts of infrastructure sharing.
+Questions of further harmonisation shall also be evaluated.